hirl-team/HIRL/README.md

 We employ three representative CNN based SSL methods and three representative Vision Transformer based SSL methods as baselines.
 After adapted to the HIRL framework, the effectiveness of all six baseline methods are improved on diverse downstream tasks.

+**Note**: To minimize the dependencies required to reproduce our results on classification-related downstream tasks, we put the source code of two transfer learning tasks (object detection and instance segmentation on COCO) in the [det-seg](https://github.com/hirl-team/HIRL/tree/det-seg) branch.
+Please move to that branch for reproducing the results on these two tasks.

 ## Roadmap
 - [2022/05/26] The initial release!
 We release all source code for pre-training and downstream evaluation.
 We release all pre-trained model weights for (HIRL-)MoCo v2, (HIRL-)SimSiam, (HIRL-)SwAV, (HIRL-)MoCo v3, (HIRL-)DINO and (HIRL-)iBOT.